doctorfree/nvim-lazyman/markdown/lazyman.1.md

 The `nvims` shell function, when executed, presents a fuzzy searchable menu of the `lazyman` installed Neovim configurations.
-Execute `nvims` directly at the shell prompt or by using the convenience key binding `ctrl-a`.
+Execute `nvims` directly at the shell prompt or by using the convenience key binding `ctrl-n`.

 Another alternative to setting `NVIM_APPNAME` in the environment or with an alias is to use the `lazyman` command to specify which Neovim configuration